mattboehm/poly-gone/README.md

 Known Issues
 ------------
 You may notice images flickering on replaced stories.
 This happens (AFAICT) because the site tries to lazy-load images using a technique that resets the image style when scrolling.
-I'm sure there are ways to fix this, but as they likely involve very invasive approaches.
+I'm sure there are ways to fix this, but they likely involve very invasive approaches.
 If it bugs you or you have suggestions on how to handle this, please comment on issue #1 and consider setting the opacity to 0 instead.